 When you install an electric fence, you can lessen the wear and tear of your physical fence significantly.

 A pig needs clean water and food to grow to its potential.
 Pigs are great foragers, but this doesn’t mean they won’t need feeds.
+Learning what do pigs eat on the farm will help them reach butcher weight.

 To further boost the nutritional benefits of your pig’s diet, give them a selection of vegetable scraps from your garden and leftovers from your meals.
 Many fruits and vegetables you might otherwise throw away or put in a compost pile you can instead give to pigs.